RESEARCH GROUP

 Zsuzsanna Hámori Nagy

 Her publications focus on the foreign policy of Prince Gábor Bethlen of Transylvania (1613–1629).
 Her main interest is the diplomatic contacts of Transylvania and France in the early modern era (16th–17th century).
-More details you will find here (in Hungarian).
+Find more details here (in Hungarian).

 Magdalena Jakubowska